paypal/squbs/docs/blocking-dispatcher.md

 # The Blocking Dispatcher for Blocking API Calls

 This topic is not about dispatchers in general, but about squbs-specific dispatcher configurations.
-Please check the [Akka documentation](http://doc.akka.io/docs/akka/2.3.13/scala/dispatchers.html) for descriptions and details of dispatchers.
+Please check the [Pekko documentation](http://doc.pekko.io/docs/pekko/2.3.13/scala/dispatchers.html) for descriptions and details of dispatchers.

 squbs adds another pre-configured dispatcher for use in blocking calls.
 Generally, these are used for synchronous calls to the database.
 The reference.conf defines the blocking-dispatcher as follows: